Dissociative amnesia: Cause

-The neurological cause of dissociative amnesia is controversial.
+Dissociative amnesia is commonly associated with adverse life events, personal or interpersonal conflicts, or stress.
+Onset is typically acute, occurring after traumatic or highly stressful events (e.g., war, natural disaster, maltreatment).
+Onset may occur immediately after the exposure or after a significant delay.
+However, the specific neurological cause of dissociative amnesia is controversial.
+Nevertheless, there are two alternative accounts that aim to explain the mechanisms involved in dissociative amnesia.
+Markowitsch and colleagues have suggested that the memory loss occurs as a result of a stress hormone mediated desynchronization and deactivation of fronto-temporal memory systems.
+Kopelman, alternatively, has proposed that the memory systems are deactivated as a result of inhibitory mechanism that is mediated by prefrontal regions.
+Additional evidence was found for the second account, suggesting that an inhibitory control mechanism suppresses autobiographical memory retrieval in dissociative amnesia, with right anterior dorsolateral prefrontal cortex (raDLPFC) down-regulating hippocampus.
+However, how psychological experiences lead to engagement of the right prefrontal cortex’s inhibitory control mechanisms remains to be researched.

 Even in cases of organic amnesia, where there is lesion or structural damage to the brain, caution must still be taken in defining causation, as only damage to areas of the brain crucial to memory processing is possible to result in memory impairment.
 Organic causes of amnesia can be difficult to detect, and often both organic cause and psychological triggers can be entangled.
 Failure to find an organic cause may result in the diagnosis that the amnesia is psychological, however it is possible that some organic causes may fall below a threshold of detection, while other neurological ails are thought to be unequivocally organic (such as a migraine) even though no functional damage is evident.
 Possible malingering must also be taken into account.
 Some researchers have cautioned against dissociative amnesia becoming a "wastebasket" diagnosis when organic amnesia is not apparent.
 Other researchers have hastened to defend the notion of dissociative amnesia and its right not to be dismissed as a clinical disorder.
 Diagnoses of dissociative amnesia have dropped since agreement in the field of transient global amnesia, suggesting some over diagnosis at least.
 Speculation also exists about dissociative amnesia due to its similarities with 'pure retrograde amnesia', as both share similar retrograde loss of memory.
 Also, although no functional damage or brain lesions are evident in the case of pure retrograde amnesia, unlike dissociative amnesia it is not thought that purely psychological or 'psychogenic triggers' are relevant to pure retrograde amnesia.
 Psychological triggers such as emotional stress are common in everyday life, yet pure retrograde amnesia is considered very rare.
 Also the potential for organic damage to fall below threshold of being identified does not necessarily mean it is not present, and it is highly likely that both psychological factors and organic cause exist in pure retrograde amnesia.